BIO-2610 Bachelor Thesis in Marine Biotechnology - 10 ECTS

 - Methods used in the practical laboratory work

-- Reading and finding scientific information (references) on the problem
+- Read and find scientific information (references) on a scientific topic

-- How to use methods in the practical laboratory work
+- Learn to use methods in the practical laboratory work

-- Writing a report and planning the writing process at a daily basis in accordance with a proposed plan
+- Write a report and plan the writing process at a daily basis in accordance with a proposed plan

-- Complete a report (thesis) before the deadline
+- Complete assignments and a report (thesis) before the deadlines

 General competence in: